tabsdata/tabsdata/assets/docs/VENV.md

 environments for each instance and for each group of functions sharing the same requirements.
 All the environments below are expected to have installed the Python package **tabsdata** and its dependencies.
 In some cases they might contain additional packages.
-Some of them can have different versions of Python aligned with the compatibility matrix; others will support only an specific version of Python.
+Some of them can have different versions of Python aligned with the compatibility matrix; others will support only a specific version of Python.

 There are two basic types of environments: